List of Scream (film series) characters: Awards and nominations

 The cast of the Scream series have won, or been nominated for, several awards, most notably Campbell who has received the most wins and nominations of the cast for her role as Sidney Prescott, including the Saturn Award for Best Actress for Scream (1996) and MTV Movie Award for Best Performance for Scream 2 (1997).
 For Scream (1996) Skeet Ulrich and Drew Barrymore received Saturn Award nominations for Best Supporting Actor.
 Cox received a Saturn Award for Best Supporting Actress nomination for her role in Scream 2 but lost to Gloria Stuart for Titanic (1997).
 Despite her brief cameo appearance as "Sidney Prescott" in the film within a film "Stab" series, Tori Spelling was nominated for a Razzie Award for "Worst New Actress" in Scream 2.
 Arquette won Blockbuster Entertainment Awards in the "Favorite Actor – Horror" and "Favorite Actor – Horror" (Internet Only) categories for his role in Scream 2 and Scream 3, and also won Teen Choice Awards for his role in Scream 3 in the "Choice Chemistry" (along with Cox) respectively.
+Melissa Barrera was nominated at the Golden Scythe Horror Awards for Best Actress In a Leading Role for her amazing performance in Scream Vl (2023).
 Parker Posey's role as Jennifer Jolie received near unanimous praise from critics, with the New York Times Elvis Mitchell saying "[Posey] alone makes the picture worth seeing.
 Dizzy and nakedly – hilariously – ambitious, she's so flighty she seems to be levitating."
 So well received was her performance that she received an MTV Movie Award for Best Comedic Performance nomination in 2000 for the role but lost to Adam Sandler for Big Daddy (1999).
 Jenna Ortega won Most Frightened Performance at the MTV Movie & TV Awards for Scream (2022), which was also nominated for Best Movie.
 The film series itself has been the recipient of several awards, including Best Horror Film at the Saturn Awards and the MTV Movie Award for Best Movie for Scream (1996).
 Scream VI (2023) won for Best Movie (the second time a movie in the franchise has won Best Movie at the MTV Awards) and Best Fight (Courteney Cox vs Ghostface).